 - Avoiding very hard and chewy foods for a while

 If these lifestyle changes alone can’t correct your condition, your doctor may prescribe anti-inflammatories, pain relievers, muscle relaxers, or other treatments.
 Orthodontics and jaw surgery are also options to consider when nonsurgical treatments do not effectively control your symptoms.

-TMJ Disorder Diagnosis and Treatment in Bakersfield, CA, and Los Angeles, CA
+TMJ Disorder Diagnosis and Treatment in Los Angeles, CA

-If you live near Los Angeles, CA, or Bakersfield, CA, and you notice problems with your jaw or TMJ, contact one of our offices.
+If you live in Los Angeles, CA, and you notice problems with your jaw or TMJ, contact our office.
 Our oral surgeons are jaw specialists with years of experience diagnosing and treating issues with the joints and the bite.
 One of our staff members will be happy to help you schedule an appointment.